yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is not possible with GBM chatbot today?</summary>
  <div>
   <br/>
-  <div>- The GBM chatbot is not supported in desktop/laptop view but only on mobile phones.<br/> - Videos cannot be embedded.
-Any type of custom e.g. Slider, dropdown is not available.<br/> - The Thumbview/preview link is not possible through GBM chatbot.</div>
+  <div>- The GBM chatbot is not supported in desktop or laptop view but only on mobile phones.<br/> - Videos cannot be embedded.
+Any type of custom, for example, a Slider or dropdown is not available.<br/> - The Thumbview or preview link is not possible through GBM chatbot.</div>
    </div>
 </details>

 <details>
- <summary>Which Industries are allowed to use GBM?</summary>
+ <summary>Which industries are allowed to use GBM?</summary>
  <div>
   <br/>
   <div>Please go through this document for detailed <a href="https://developers.google.com/business-communications/support/aup">industry-wise solution</a></div>